-In Australia, two-thirds of adults are overweight or obese.
-For many, diet and exercise is not enough, and so a number of Aussies are looking into a range of treatments for obesity and long-term weight loss.
+In Australia, 2/3 of adults are overweight or obese.
+For many, eating healthy and exercising is not enough, and so a number of Aussies are looking into a range of treatments for obesity and long-term weight loss.

 Although body fat is essential for bodily functions, including heat insulation, energy and cellular function, having too much can contribute to health problems.